waseemingly/tp/docs/DeveloperGuide.md

 reviewing each piece of code before it is merged
 * All project source code shall be stored in a version control system (e.g., Git), and commits should follow a consistent naming convention.
-* Coding standards and style guidelines shall be defined and followed consistently by all development team members.
+* Coding standards and style guidelines shall be defined and followed consistently by all development team members.<br>

 [Scroll back to Table of Contents](#table-of-contents)